 California Residency for Tuition Purposes

-In order to be considered for in-state residency reclassification, it is required that there be a combination of 1) physical presence, 2) evidence of intent to make California your permanent state of residency, and 3) financial independence.
+In order to be considered for in-state residency reclassification, it is required that there be a union of act and intent: 1) physical presence; 2) evidence of intent to make California your permanent state of residency for other than temporary purpose; and 3) financial independence.

 The student is required to present evidence in accordance with Education Code, Section 68040 et. seq.
 The documents presented must be valid and legible.
 A Residency Questionnaire and documentation of evidence must be submitted to the Admissions & Records Office prior to the beginning of the semester for which the student seeks reclassification.
 The burden of proof to clearly demonstrate physical presence, intent, and financial independence lies solely with the student.